 When I was a little girl, my Grammy Annabelle sent me a postcard every week of my life.
 They were simple little notes to tell me about what was going on at her house but they taught me the joy of receiving mail and soon we were exchanging full letters.
 In school, I was always in trouble for passing notes in class and was often horrified when my note would be confiscated and read aloud.
 I found it easy to express myself in writing and was humiliated more than once due to allowing my heart flow out of my pen.
 My generation is the last to have experienced life without the internet and I see how so many of life's simplicities have been lost along with it.
 I'm determined to share this joy of the written word, the sacrifice and peacefulness of taking the time to compose something for someone else, with anyone who is interested.
 Maybe someday we will be a completely digital society---but that time hasn't come yet and I'm committed to making sure it doesn't come round for a very long time!

 Who are you?

-I'm a 42 year old housewife residing in the US southern state of Arkansas.
+I'm a 43 year old housewife residing in the US southern state of Arkansas.
 I have nine children and have been married since 1998.
-I began my blogging "career" in marketing---working with national and international brands to promote their products on my blog and social media.
-I've authored the site, Classical Homemaking, since 2008, the literature blog, Belle's Library, since 2014, and started The Victorian Letter Writers Guild in 2017.
+I began my blogging "career" in 2008, marketing national and international brands as a social influencer on my blog and social media.
+That blog is now archived, but I do maintain a literature blog called Belle's Library and a ministry channel on YouTube called Torah Led Women.
 I am no longer a career blogger and now do it purely for enjoyment and fellowship with like-minded enthusiasts.

 Is my information secure?